-Attendance is reviewed by instructors, program directors, and the Director of Education on a weekly basis with a focus on those who have been absent for 15% of the scheduled course.
-Students will be notified by phone, email, or online if their attendance is in danger of violating attendance requirements.
+Attendance is reviewed by instructors, Program Directors, the Dean of Education, and the Dean of Nursing on a weekly basis with a focus on those who have been absent for 15% of the scheduled course.
+Students will be notified by phone, e-mail, or online in the student portal if their attendance is in danger of violating attendance requirements.